BaptisteHudyma/Lamp-Da/README.md

     - utils: General functions and constants that everybody needs
         - colorspace.h: contain color space transition classes.
 Execution of those can be quite heavy for a microcontroler, beware !
         - contants.h: global constants used all around the program
-        - strip.h: overload of the Adafruit_Strip class, to get cleaner color with getPixelColor
+        - strip.h: overload of the Adafruit_NeoPixel class, to get cleaner color with getPixelColor
         - utils.h: useful functions to make colors

 ## Physical build and architecture :